 Quite simply, a lawyer SEO expert knows how search engine optimization works and how to apply SEO best practices to increase the visibility of a law firm online.

 A few things an expert should know and include in their marketing services:

 Local SEO knowledge.
 Clients of law firms are primarily on the local level.
 A law firm SEO expert needs to know Google My Business, and how to get your law firm in both the local listings and organic search results of Google.

 Quality Content.
 Blogging about personal injury isn’t easy.
+Even finding quality legal blog topics can be a challenge.
 An expert needs a process to create high-quality articles for your target audience.
 Low-quality content won’t rank in organic search results, and may drive potential clients away.

 Backlinks.
 Link building is a critical part of a law firm’s marketing strategy.
 The legal industry is highly competitive.
 An expert should be able to build a link profile on both the local level, and within the legal industry, to help a law firm’s website rank for competitive keywords.